ronaldoshaky/lotto/README.md

 # lotto
-I want to predict the Euromillions haha
+I want to predict the best combinations for the Euromillions.